microsoft/vscode-java-test/runner-config.md

 Each time when you run the test cases, the extension will ask you to select a configuration if it detects there are customized configuration available.
 If you do not want to pick the configuration each time.
 There are two ways to achieve this:

 ### Set the default configuration by yourself
 you can set the setting: `java.test.defaultConfig` to the name of the configuration.
-For example, if your configuration is the same as the [above schema](#TL;DR) shows, simply set `java.test.defaultConfig` to `myConfiguration`.
+For example, if your configuration is the same as the [above schema](##tldr) shows, simply set `java.test.defaultConfig` to `myConfiguration`.

 ### Let the extension to set the default configuration
 Each time you select one configuration, the extension will ask you whether to set the selected configuration as default.
-Simply click `Yes` will let the extension to set the default configuration for you.
+Simply click `Yes` will let the extension set the default configuration for you.

 ## Q & A
 **Q: How can I migrate to the new `java.test.config` setting?**